 Calvary Theatre Arts is pleased to announce the beginning of some new traditions that continue with our current production of Traveler in the Dark by Pulitzer Prize-winning playwright, Marsha Norman.
-Theatre offers powerful potential collaboration between the academic disciplines at Calvary, and one of the most challenging and interactive times this happens is during the Calvary Conversations that occur during our all-campus assemblies.
-Traveler in the Dark is up for discussion during this Wednesday’s assembly on September 27.
+Theatre offers powerful potential collaboration between the academic disciplines at Calvary, and one of the most challenging and interactive times this happens is during the Calvary Conversations that occur during our all-campus chapels.
+Traveler in the Dark is up for discussion during this Wednesday’s chapel on September 27.

 The play revolves around an intense inter-generational crisis incited by the death of Sam’s surgical nurse.
 The conversation will begin with a seven-minute confrontational scene between Sam Carter (played by Corey Ruehling) and his preacher/father, Everett Carter (played by Jon Van Pelt).
 This will be followed by a conversation featuring Biblical Counseling chair Pat Miller and her colleague, Dr. Luther Smith.
 Also joining director Bobbie Jeffrey and her cast from Traveler in the Dark will be Tim Hange, Calvary’s missionary-in-residence from Moscow.

 After having read the play, here’s what our conversation panelists had to say about the script:

 - “What I like most about this play is the title!
 We are all travelers in the dark without the Light of the World – Jesus.
 We often lose our way and stumble in the dark.
 Only in the truth of God will we ever be set free.” – Mrs. Pat Miller